 Based on experience, it’s nearly impossible to remember which tax credits and tax deductions apply to you personally, or which apply to your business venture.
 Understanding that if you’re running a business, or have self-employed income, you likely have more on your mind – like earning income – and are not fixated on tax news to see what’s new, what’s changed and what no longer counts.
-Whether you have 70-years of tax experience, or 70-hours of tax experience, everyone has come to rely on the expertise that is put into TurboTax.
-TurboTax searches over 400 credits and deductions automatically for you, so you can be ensured that you are seeing every possible deduction or tax credit which might apply to you.
-By doing that, you not only maximize your deductions but you also maximize your refund and keep more of that hard earned money in your pocket.
+Whether you have 70-years of tax experience or 70-hours of tax experience, everyone has come to rely on the expertise that is put into TurboTax.
+TurboTax searches over 400 credits and deductions automatically for you, so you can be ensured that you are seeing every possible deduction or tax credit that might apply to you.
+By doing that, you not only maximize your deductions but you also maximize your refund and keep more of that hard-earned money in your pocket.

 Step 4 – Submit your tax return to the Canada Revenue Agency